 In the first instance we wanted to listen to the local community, to the people of Levenmouth.
-We brought along big aerial prints of the river valley and the surrounding towns and we simply asked the community about themselves, their place and their stories.
-How they remember the place where they live, the place where they work, and the place where they socialise, the issues and conflicts and how they would like to see it in the future: their aspirations and hopes.
+We brought along A0 aerial prints of the river valley and the surrounding • Production of an animation for use on social media and towns and we simply asked residents about themselves, their community and their stories.
+How they remember the places where they live, the places where they work, and the places where they socialise, the issues and conflicts and how they would like to see them in the future: their aspirations and hopes.